About the Grindle Honors Institute

 The Grindle family’s donations have supported honors students at Seminole State for the past seven years.
 In 2006, The Art and Phyllis Grindle Honors Institute was established as an umbrella organization that houses the Honors Diploma Program, Honors Certificate Program and Phi Theta Kappa Honor Society.

-Through the dedication of the School of Arts and Sciences faculty, support from the associate deans, and the guidance of Dr. Stephen Summers, Dr. Laura Ross and Seminole State President Dr. E. Ann McGee, the program has flourished, producing numerous award-winning students who continue to gain national recognition for their achievements in academics.
+Through the dedication of the School of Arts and Sciences faculty, support from the associate deans, and the guidance of Dr. Stephen Summers, Dr. Laura Ross and Seminole State President Dr. Georgia L. Lorenz, the program has flourished, producing numerous award-winning students who continue to gain national recognition for their achievements in academics.